 What’s therapy like with me?

 Each therapist has their own style, so I want to help you get a sense of what sessions are like with me.
-I offer a trauma-informed, collaborative approach to therapy.
+I offer a trauma-informed, collaborative approach to therapy, while also bringing a sense of direction and clarity.

 I will be transparent about what we’re working on, and find the level of challenge that you’re ready for to support your growth.
 I want you to witness shifts in your life, and feel like the work and investment of therapy is worth it, but still at a speed that feels supportive and sustainable for you.